biocorecrg/ExOrthist/README.md

 Install Docker:

-* Docker: https://docs.docker.com/install/ (version 10.03 or later is required)
+* Docker: https://docs.docker.com/install/ (version 10.03 or later is required).
-* Singularity: https://sylabs.io/guides/2.6/user-guide/quick_start.html#quick-installation-steps (version 2.6.1 or 3.2.1 is required)
+* Singularity: https://sylabs.io/guides/2.6/user-guide/quick_start.html#quick-installation-steps (version 3.2.1 or later is required).

 ExOrthist will take care of downloading the required docker image from DockerHub and eventually convert it into a singularity one.